smarie/python-autoclass/docs/index.md

  * with `@autodict`, your object behaves like a dictionary, is comparable with dictionaries, and gets a string representation
  * with `@autoclass`, you get all of the above at once

-The intent is similar to [attrs](https://github.com/python-attrs/attrs): remove boilerplate code.
-However as opposed to `attrs`,
+The intent is similar to [attrs](https://github.com/python-attrs/attrs) and [PEP557](https://www.python.org/dev/peps/pep-0557): remove boilerplate code.
+However as opposed to these,

  * this library does not change anything in your coding habits: you still create a `__init__` constructor, and everything else is provided with decorators.
  * all decorators can be used independently, for example if you just need to add a dictionary behaviour to an existing class you can use `@autodict` only.
 Besides, all decorators can be manually applied to already existing classes.
  * all created code is not dynamically compiled using `compile`.
 This obviously leads to poorer performance than `attrs` in highly demanding applications, but for many standard use cases it works well, and provides better debug-ability (you can easily step through the generated functions to understand what's going on)
+ * as opposed to `attrs`, setters are generated for the fields so validation libraries such as [valid8](https://smarie.github.io/python-valid8/) can wrap them.

 Finally, `autoclass` simply generates the same code that you *would have written* manually.
 For this reason, in many cases you can use *other* libraries on top of the resulting classes without hassle.
 A good example is that you can use any PEP484 type checking library of your choice.